Parker-Hannifin · Design System Lead (via Exosite) · 2018–2020

 One system.
 Eleven divisions.
 Zero compromise.

-Parker-Hannifin is a $15B manufacturer with 11 independent divisions, each with its own engineering culture and product line.
-When they entered IoT, they needed a design foundation that could ship across every division without a central design team in the room for every decision.
+Parker-Hannifin is a $14B manufacturer with 130 divisions worldwide, each with its own engineering culture and product line.
+When they entered IoT, they needed a design foundation that could ship across the eleven divisions in the program without a central design team in the room for every decision.
 I designed Common Core.

 11